openpsi-projects/srl/docs/system_components/00_system_overview.md

-# System Components: Overview (Local Version)
+# System Components: Overview

 In this section, basic system components will be introduced to give users a first impression of how the system works.

 ## Workers

 Workers are stateful computational components that follows a pre-defined workflow.
 In distributed version of the system, upon system starts, workers will be launched as RPC servers that receive requests from a centralized controller.
 The centralized controller calls remote methods in workers to control their life cycle.
-In local version, this procedure is simplified into a python `multiprocessing` implementation. `apps/local.py` launches all workers and manages them as `multiprocessing.Process`.
+To launch a local experiment, `apps/main.py` launches all workers and manages them as `multiprocessing.Process`.

 In our original system, there are 3 types of workers: [Actor Workers](02_actor_worker.md), [Policy Workers](03_policy_worker.md) and [Trainer Workers](04_trainer_worker.md), corresponding to simulation, inference and training tasks in RL.
 They are connected to each others by data streams (Inference Stream and Sample Stream).
 The relationship between these components is shown as follows: